GeospatialPython/pyshp/README.md

 	>>> sf.shapeType == shapefile.POLYGON
 	True

+For convenience, you can also get the name of the shape type as a string:

+	>>> sf.shapeTypeName == 'POLYGON'
+	True

 Other pieces of meta-data that we can check includes the number of features, or the bounding box area the shapefile covers: